mirsujat/TubeLight/auth-graphql-react/README.md

 clone or download the repo

-create a database on https://mlab.com/
+then create a database on https://mlab.com/  [Optional]

-replace your Databse URI in server.js file
+Replace your Databse URI in server.js file

-// Replace with your mongoLab URI
+## [Replace with your mongoLab URI]
 const MONGO_URI ='mongodb://mirsujat:gq_password@ds213209.mlab.com:13209/gqlr_auth';

 then run:
-npm install
+$ npm install

-npm run dev
+$ npm run dev

 Go to your Borwser http://localhost:4000